 Statewide Preservation Plan

-PreserveMaryland II is the current statewide preservation plan.
-It is a five-year guidance document for government agencies, non-profit advocates and others involved in historic preservation, archaeology and cultural heritage in Maryland.
+Released in April 2024, Heritage2031, Maryland’s statewide preservation plan (2023-2031), is an eight-year guidance document for government agencies, nonprofit advocates, and other involved in historic preservation, archaeology, and cultural heritage throughout the state.

 Economic Impact Reports